ocaml/opam/doc/pages/Manual.md

 - `--set-default` affects all switches created in the future

-Creating a new switch using, e.g., a custom repository overlay on the default repository can be done in a single call using:
+Creating a new switch using, e.g., a custom repository overlay on the default repository, can be done in a single call using:
 ```
 opam switch create --repos=<name>=<URL>,default
 ```